 Babies and children, families and communities do the research on what it takes for them to flourish.
 Listen with us to what they’ve been learning.
 Watch a webinar.
 Check out the Indigenous Early Learning Collaborative.
 Join the Brazelton Touchpoints Center Learning Network.
 Join the conversation.

 June 18, 2012

-On Monday, June 18, the White House honored Dr. Brazelton as one of eleven individuals from Head Start programs across the country who have demonstrated a commitment to delivering on the promise of Head Start in their local communities.
+On Monday, June 18, the White House honored Dr. T. Berry Brazelton as one of 11 individuals from Head Start programs across the country who have demonstrated a commitment to delivering on the promise of Head Start in their local communities.

 Over 45 years after its inception, Head Start continues to serve as a national laboratory for how we think about educating and caring for our youngest, most vulnerable children.

 “Today’s Head Start Champions of Change have collectively shaped the lives of thousands of children and their families,” said Roberto Rodriguez, Special Assistant to the President for Education Policy.
 “Each day, these Champions work to innovate and forge new paths to deliver the support that our most vulnerable children and families need to reach their full potential and break the intergenerational cycle of poverty.
 This work is essential in helping our country win the future.”